 There are no direct long-haul flights to Tibet.
-You will probably have to stop over in Kathmandu, Chéngdū, Guǎngzhōu or Běijīng, even if you are making a beeline for Lhasa, especially considering you need to to pick up your permit in your chosen gateway city before heading to Lhasa.
+You will almost certainly have to stop for at least a night in Chengdu, Guangzhou or Beijing, as you need to to pick up your permit or meet your group in your chosen gateway city before heading to Lhasa.

-For China, you generally have the choice of flying first to Běijīng (http://en.bcia.com.cn), Shànghǎi (http://www.shairport.com), Guǎngzhōu (www.guangzhouairportonline.com) or Hong Kong (http://www.hongkongairport.com); there is also a small but growing number of international flights direct to Chéngdū (http://www.cdairport.com/index.jsp).
-There’s little difference in fares to these airports, though fares can fluctuate by the day (Monday and Tuesday flights are generally cheaper than Friday and Saturday flights).
-There are direct flights from Běijīng and Shànghǎi to Lhasa, so it is no longer necessary to first fly into Chéngdū.
+For China, you generally have the choice of flying first to Beijing (http://en.bcia.com.cn), Shanghai (www.shanghai-airport.com), Guangzhou (www.guangzhouairportonline.com) or Hong Kong (www.hongkongairport.com); there is also a small but growing number of international flights direct to Chengdu (www.cdairport.com/en).
+There’s little difference in fares to these airports,

 International airlines flying into and out of Kathmandu include the following.